Stephen-Bates/Social-Network-API/README.md

 ## Tests

 Users may download and host their own server, then test it by making API calls to the server.

+Users will need to download mongodb in order to host the database

 ## Questions